rohitl17/cab-dynamic-pricing/documentation/functional_specification.md

     <li>USER: Enters source and destination.</li>
     <li>USER: Provides similar cab types for uber and lyft.</li>
     <li>PROGRAM: Runs the model for surge prediction.</li>
-    <li>PROGRAM: Runs the model for dynamic price calculation.</li>
+    <li>PROGRAM: Runs the model for dynamic price calculation using the surge prediction model output.</li>
-    <li>OUTPUT: Outcomes the price for uber, lyft respective cab types and ETA and distance between the source and destination.</li>
+    <li>OUTPUT: Outputs the price for uber, lyft respective cab types and ETA and distance between the source and destination.</li>
   </ol>
 </li>